Anatomical Donation Program

-Yes.
+Absolutely.
 Being a donor is completely voluntary.
-Just write or call and inform us of your desire to withdraw from the program and you will be removed from our database.
-It is important to inform your next of kin if you withdraw from the donor program.
+Just write or call to inform us of your desire to withdraw from the program and you will be removed from our database.
+Also, let your family know if you withdraw from the donor program.

 Is there an age limitation for body donors?

-We will ask the person calling to inform us several questions regarding the cause and manner of death in order to determine if the body is acceptable for the programs purposes.
-Then we will make arrangements to have the donor's body transported, under the authority of the School of Medicine, to our facilities in Albuquerque, NM.
-It is important that the body be embalmed as soon as possible -- within 24 hours.
+The person who notifies us of your death will have to let us know the cause and manner of death so that we can determine if the body is acceptable for the program's purposes.
+Then we will arrange to have the donor's body transported, under the authority of the UNM School of Medicine, to our facilities in Albuquerque, New Mexico.
+It's important that the body is embalmed as soon as possible, within 24 hours.

-The family may certainly arrange memorial services.
-However, they will have to be held in the absence of the deceased.
-The expenses of a memorial service must be paid by the survivors or by the estate of the donor.
+Yes.
+However, it will have to be held without the deceased loved one.
+The expenses of a memorial service must be paid by the survivors or by the donor's estate.

-In-state transportation expenses are assumed by the UNM School of Medicine.
-Embalming and cremation expenses are assumed by the UNM School of Medicine.
-Removal fees are assumed by the UNM School of Medicine IF arranged or approved by the UNM School of Medicine or our designated agent.
+- Removal fees if arranged or approved by the UNM School of Medicine or our designated agent.
 The donor's family or estate will be responsible for removal fees if a funeral home is called directly by the family or their designated agent.

-Bodies are used for the instruction of anatomy for students in the professional health care programs at UNM and for research directed toward the solution of problems or development of new medical or surgical procedures.
+Bodies are used for anatomy instruction for students in the professional health care programs at UNM and for research directed toward the solution of problems or development of new medical or surgical procedures.

 How long will my body remain at UNM?

-What is done with my remains after you have finished your studies?
+What is done with the donor's remains after you have finished your studies?

-The remains are individually cremated and (depending upon the donor's wishes) either returned to the family or scattered at Sunset Memorial Park in a space that UNM owns.
+The remains are individually cremated and, depending on the donor's wishes, either returned to the family or scattered at Sunset Memorial Park in a space owned by UNM.

-Certain diseases and activities present unusual to extreme biohazardous risk.
-The Donation Program will not accept donors with the following diagnosis or history of:
+- Safety for Students and Staff – Certain diseases and activities present unusual to extreme biohazardous risks.
+The donation program will not accept donors with the following diagnosis or history of: